PrestaShopCorp/nestjs-geteventstore/README.md

 }
  ```

-Basic one with options (event id, ...)
+Basic one with options (event id, custom stream, expectedVersion and all metadata from eventstore)
 ```typescript
 export class HeroKilledDragonEvent extends EventStoreEvent {
   constructor(